Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Preliminaries and Problem Formulation

 where $\mathcal{K}(z)= $ can be established from the left coprime factorization of the transfer function matrix $G_u\left(z\right) = \hat{M}^{-1}(z) \hat{N}(z)$.
 Motivated by SKR, a general residual generator is expressed in the following form:

 where $r(z) \in \mathbb{R}^{n_r}$ is the residual, and its design form in the time domain essentially takes the form of an affine function combination of fault and disturbance:

-where $P$ is the projection matrix that parameterizes the residual generator, and shall be deliberately designed to preserve ensuring sensitivity to faults and robustness to disturbances. $\{W, V\}$ are known coefficient matrices, and it is normally assumed that $W$ has full row rank. $\{W, V\}$ can be constructed from system matrices or available past fault-free data, e.g. using the parity space method \citep{chow1984analytical} or SIM \citep{ding2014dsubspace}.
+where $P$ is the projection matrix that parameterizes the residual generator, and shall be deliberately designed to preserve ensuring sensitivity to faults and robustness to disturbances.
+The coefficient matrices $\{W, V\}$ are known, and it is normally assumed that $W$ has full row rank.
+One can construct $\{W, V\}$ from system matrices or available past fault-free data, e.g. using the parity space method \citep{chow1984analytical} or SIM \citep{ding2014dsubspace}.
 Given known state-space matrices, the parity relation of a given order $s \geq n_x$ is established as follows:

 where

 Thus, the residual generator can be designed based on the parity relation \eqref{eq_parity}:

 where $\Gamma^{\perp}_s$ is the basis matrix of the left null space of $\Gamma$, satisfying ${\rm rank}(\Gamma^{\perp}_s) = sn_y-n_x$ and $\Gamma^{\perp}_s \Gamma_s = 0$.